CSC3170-2022Fall/project-team-21/README.md

 As you can see we should finish most things, including our program before December 11, so hurry up!!!

-### Workload allocation, and the things related to our project
-I am working on an initial version of the database.
-Still updating.

 ## Project Overall Description

 This is our implementation for the course project of CSC3170, 2022 Fall, CUHK(SZ).
 For details of the project, you can refer to [project-description.md](project-description.md).
 In this project, we will utilize what we learned in the lectures and tutorials in the course, and implement either one of the following major jobs: